Lokesh-Kudipudi/HPC-Project/readme.md

 ### Calinski–Harabasz Score (CH Score)

-What it is: \
+**What it is:** \
-Measures how well clusters are separated and compact.
+The Calinski-Harabasz Score, also known as the Variance Ratio Criterion, measures the quality of clustering by evaluating how well-defined the clusters are.
+It compares the between-cluster dispersion (how far apart different clusters are) to the within-cluster dispersion (how compact each cluster is internally).
+The score is calculated as the ratio of the sum of between-cluster dispersion to within-cluster dispersion, multiplied by a factor that accounts for the number of clusters and data points.

-Better range: \
+**Better range:** \
+Higher is better.
+A higher CH score indicates that clusters are well-separated from each other and internally compact, which is desirable for good segmentation quality.
+Typically, values above 100 indicate reasonable clustering, though this can vary depending on the dataset and number of clusters.

-Higher is better. \
+**Interpretation:** \
-(High CH = tight clusters + good separation.)
+High CH score = tight, compact clusters with good separation between different segments. \
+Low CH score = overlapping or poorly defined clusters.

 ### Intra-class Variance

-What it is: \
+**What it is:** \
-Measures how spread out the data points are within each class/cluster.
+Intra-class variance measures the average spread or dispersion of pixel intensities within each segmented region.
+It quantifies how homogeneous each cluster is by calculating the variance of pixel values from the cluster mean.
+Lower variance indicates that pixels within the same segment have similar characteristics, which is a hallmark of good segmentation where similar pixels are grouped together.

-Better range: \
+**Better range:** \
 Lower is better.
+Low intra-class variance indicates that pixels within each segment are very similar to each other, suggesting that the segmentation algorithm has successfully grouped homogeneous regions.
+This is particularly important for SAR image segmentation where we want to identify uniform areas.

+**Interpretation:** \
-(Low variance = compact, consistent clusters.)
+Low variance = compact, consistent, and homogeneous clusters. \
+High variance = heterogeneous clusters with diverse pixel values.

 ### Inter-class Separation (Distance Between Class Means)

-What it is: \
+**What it is:** \
-Distance between the centers (means) of different classes/clusters.
+Inter-class separation measures the average distance between the centroids (mean intensity values) of different segmented regions.
+It provides insight into how distinct different segments are from each other.
+A larger distance indicates that the algorithm has successfully identified regions with different characteristics and avoided merging dissimilar areas.
+This metric is computed as the average Euclidean distance between all pairs of cluster centroids.

-Better range: \
+**Better range:** \
+Higher is better.
+Larger inter-class separation means that different segments have distinct characteristics, making them easily distinguishable from one another.
+This indicates that the segmentation has successfully partitioned the image into meaningful, non-overlapping regions.

-Higher is better. \
+**Interpretation:** \
-(Larger distance = better-separated classes.)
+Large distance = well-separated, distinct classes with different properties. \
+Small distance = similar or overlapping classes that may not be well distinguished.

 ### Entropy of the Segmented Image

-What it is: \
+**What it is:** \
-Measures randomness/complexity in the segmented image.
+Entropy measures the randomness, complexity, or information content in the segmented image.
+It is calculated based on the histogram of pixel intensity values in the output segmentation.
+Higher entropy indicates more variation and complexity in the segmentation, while lower entropy suggests a simpler, more uniform result with fewer distinct intensity levels.
+This metric helps evaluate the level of detail preserved or the smoothness achieved by the segmentation.

-Better range: \
+**Better range:** \
-Depends on context: \
+Context-dependent: \
-Low entropy → simpler, smoother segmentation. \
+**Low entropy** → simpler, smoother segmentation with fewer distinct regions (useful for coarse-grained segmentation or when reducing noise). \
-High entropy → more detailed/complex segmentation.
+**High entropy** → more detailed, complex segmentation with many distinct regions (useful for preserving fine details and textures in SAR images).

+**Interpretation:** \
+For SAR images, moderate entropy often indicates a good balance between noise reduction and detail preservation.
+Very low entropy might suggest over-smoothing, while very high entropy could indicate under-segmentation or insufficient noise reduction.

 ### Evalution Sheet